optiq-lab/3L-Cache/README.md

 # The key figures (Figure 6, Figure 8, and 10) can be generated via this script with real traces or sample traces.
 ./run_scripts.sh
 ```
+## How to repoduce all results in the paper